blueridgeboost/blueridgeboost.github.io/src/content/camps/coding/summer-23.md

 <div class="col-sm-6" align="left">
 <h3>Morning Camps</h3>

-**Ages 6 to 10:** Come to learn to code using Scratch or Coffee Script, build Lego&reg robots and solve math puzzles!
+**Ages 6 to 10:** Come to learn to code using Scratch or Coffee Script, build Lego&reg; robots and solve math puzzles!
 The activities do not repeat; students may join us for one, two, or all three weeks!

 **Session 1**: 9 am to 1 pm, July 24th to July 28th